Section detail

 - The WCB may cover costs related to pharmaceutical cannabinoids or medical cannabis if all of the following requirements are met:

-- The injured worker has a listed condition noted above and the condition is clinically associated with a work-related injury or disease or its treatment.
+- The worker has a listed condition noted above and the condition is clinically associated with a work-related injury or disease or its treatment.

 - The worker’s treating health care provider has authorized pharmaceutical cannabinoids or medical cannabis to treat the condition.